pitchmuc/adobe-analytics-api-2.0/docs/getting_started.md

 Arguments for `createConfigFile`:

 * destination : OPTIONAL : the name of the file + path if you want
 * auth_type : OPTIONAL : The type of Oauth type you want to use for your config file.
-Possible value: "jwt" or "oauthV2"
+Possible value: "oauthV2"
 * company_id : OPTIONAL : Pre-fill the `company_id` (globalCompanyId) field in the generated file.
 * rsid : OPTIONAL : Pre-fill the `rsid` (default report suite ID) field in the generated file.